eezife-wustl/ChoreBuddy/README.txt

 4. add firebase database for chores, chore streak, users
 4. user should be able to access chores/chore streak

+current task: react router to take user from login page to dashboard make a homepage component

 Capabilities:
 Accounts:
     the user can sign up or login to their account